smikhalevski/doubter/README.md

 # Checks

-Checks allow constraining the input value beyond type assertions.
+Checks are the most common [operations](#operations) that allow constraining the input value beyond type assertions.
 For example, if you want to constrain a numeric input to be greater than 5:

 ```ts
 const shape = d.number().check(value => {